Ferdinand de Braekeleer the Elder: Life

 His Tobias Restoring his Father's Eye Sight won him the Dutch Prix de Rome in the category of historical paintings in 1819, the year in which the Prix was extended for the first time to the Belgian territory.
 This prize provided him with a scholarship that allowed him to study in Italy.
 He left for Rome in December 1819 to further his studies.
-During his stay in Rome his tutor Van Bree visited him and the pair travelled together to several Italian cities, including Naples, Ancona, Firenze, Bologna and Venice.
+During his stay in Rome his tutor Van Bree visited him and the pair travelled together to several Italian cities, including Naples, Ancona, Florence, Bologna and Venice.
 Fascinated by these Italian cities and landscapes, he filled a sketch book with crayon drawings of landscapes and city views, which is currently in the collection of the Royal Library of Belgium in Brussels.
 By June 1822 he was in Paris from which he sent several of his paintings to Antwerp for the Salon of 1822.